Stevenfavour/Linuxfundametal0/README26.md

 This workflow is a basic example for a Node.js project, demonstrating how to automate testing across different Node.js versions and ensuring that your code integrates and works as expected in a clean environment.

-Upon pushing the latest changes, a workflow is automatically triggered as specfied in  the workflow (line 7)
+Upon pushing the latest changes, a workflow is automatically triggered as specified in  the workflow (line 7)

 ![](./Img26/7.png)

 The workflow failed.
-Upon inestigation npm test step caused this because we have not specified any test (to test the node application)
+Upon investigation npm test step caused this because we have not specified any tests (to test the node application)

 We can see that other steps in the job ran as they should except npm test.